🧬 Personalized Medicine: Health Tailored to Your DNA

 This opens the door to:

-- Medication selection: Choosing drugs that will work best for you.
+- Medication Selection: Choosing drugs that will work best for you.

-- Risk assessment: Determining which diseases you are predisposed to.
+- Risk Assessment: Determining which diseases you are predisposed to.

-- Cancer treatment: Analyzing tumors to find their weak spots.
+- Cancer Treatment: Analyzing tumors to find their weak spots.

-🏥 Where Is It Already Working?
+🏥 Where Is It Already in Use?

 The Fight Against Cancer